enso-managers/home/methods/index.md

 Goal is to devise its structure and behavior as well as to apply engineering disciplines to realize its features and functions such that it is safe, cost-effective and meets its purpose (NASA).

-We help you to introduce SE in your organization, teach and coach your team.
+We help you to introduce SE in your organization, to teach and coach your team.
 We know various notations and authoring tools, consult which ones to apply in a given situation.
 We show you how to integrate data in different formats and from different sources for effective collaboration, review and reporting.
 Perhaps you want to use our open-source tools towards this end.